jamiebergen/mppg-site/wp-content/themes/mppg-theme/README.md

 2. `git clone` the project into your themes directory.
 3. Update the `projectURL` variable in `gulpfile.js` to match your local project URL.
 4. Ensure that you have NodeJS, NPM, and Gulp installed on your local machine.
 (If not, refer to the instructions [here](https://github.com/ahmadawais/WPGulp).)
-5. Navigate to the root of jmb-sample-theme directory and run the command `sudo npm install`.
+5. Navigate to the root of mppg-theme directory and run the command `sudo npm install`.
 This will create a `node_modules` folder.
 6. Type the `gulp` command.
 This will launch the site in your browser and enable live reloads using BrowserSync.
 7. To stop Gulp, press `CTRL (⌃) + C`.